What is qualified National Guard Income?

 The income you receive from the National Guard or Reserve for customary annual training, weekend drills, and other inactive duty training can usually be subtracted from your South Carolina income.
 Do NOT include Military Reserve and National Guard pay which is included in retirement income.

-- Members of the National Guard or Reserves can subtract all inactive duty pay from the United States or any state for weekend drills and other inactive duty training actually attended.
+- Members of the National Guard or Reserves can subtract all inactive duty pay from the United States or any state for weekend drills and other inactive duty training they attended.

-- Members of the National Guard and active duty Reserve members can also subtract up to 15 days of customary annual training pay, also referred to as "active duty training" or "ADT".
+- Members of the National Guard and active duty Reserve members may also subtract up to 15 days of customary annual training pay, also referred to as "active duty training" or "ADT".